edwardcrompton/commute/README.md

 To Do Next
 ----------

+- Build up a set of routes from end to end.
+A unique route is a unique combination of origin destination for a whole service.
+- For a route we store the origin and the destination station ids and the route id.
+- We update each station with the id of the route it's on and the sequence in the route.
+- Each station also has a time associated with it to say how long it takes to depart the next station in the direction of travel.
 - Work out how it's possible to get the journey time between a pair of stations using the transportapi.
 - It might be easier to use this http://traintimes.org.uk/.
 Fill in the form to see the